analytically/hadoop-ansible/README.md

 Optional:

+- Network interface: if you'd like to use a different IP address per host (eg. internal interface), change `site.yml` and change `set_fact: ipv4_address=...` to determine the correct IP address to use per host.
+If this fact is not set, `ansible_default_ipv4.address` will be used.
 - Email notification: `notify_email`, `postfix_domain`, `mandrill_username`, `mandrill_api_key`
 - [`roles/common`](roles/common/defaults/main.yml): `kernel_swappiness`(0), `nofile` limits, ntp servers and `rsyslog_polling_interval_secs`(10)
 - [`roles/2_aggregated_links`](roles/2_aggregated_links/defaults/main.yml): `bond_mode` (balance-alb) and `mtu` (9216)